Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 #### Delete:
 *  Remove account reference from AccountReferences
   Result:
-    * Remove the Entitlement “Nedap Account”
+    * Remove the Entitlement "Nedap Account"
     *	Remove the Account Reference in HelloID
     *	Audit Logs for each account deleted